Nitroethane

-Nitroethane is an organic compound having the chemical formula C_{2}H_{5}NO_{2}.
+Nitroethane is an organic compound having the formula C2H5NO2|auto=1 or CH3CH2NO2.
 Similar in many regards to nitromethane, nitroethane is an oily liquid at standard temperature and pressure.
 Pure nitroethane is colorless and has a fruity odor.

 Preparation

 Nitroethane is produced industrially by treating propane with nitric acid at 350–450 °C. This exothermic reaction produces four industrially significant nitroalkanes: nitromethane, nitroethane, 1-nitropropane, and 2-nitropropane.
 The reaction involves free radicals, such as CH_{3}CH_{2}CH_{2}O^{.}, which arise via homolysis of the corresponding nitrite ester.
 These alkoxy radicals are susceptible to C—C fragmentation reactions, which explains the formation of a mixture of products.

 Alternatively, nitroethane can be produced by the Victor Meyer reaction of haloethanes such as chloroethane, bromoethane, or iodoethane with silver nitrite in diethyl ether or THF.
 The Kornblum modification of this reaction uses sodium nitrite in either a dimethyl sulfoxide or dimethylformamide solvent.